btschwertfeger/kraken-infinity-grid/doc/getting-started.rst

        docker system prune -a
        docker compose build --no-cache

-3. Configure the algorithm by either by ensuring the environment variables documented in the :ref:`Configuration <configuration-section>` section are set.
+3. Configure the algorithm either by ensuring the environment variables documented in the :ref:`Configuration <configuration-section>` section are set or by setting them directly within the ``docker-compose.yaml``.

 4. Run the algorithm: